TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 - Acts as the entry point for all client requests, routing them to the appropriate microservices.
 It handles cross-cutting concerns such as authentication, load balancing, and request routing.

 Microservices:
-- Product Service: Manages the product catalog, including adding and updating flower information.
-It interacts with the Product Database.
+- Delivery Service: Handles the delivery and which courier the delivery is the delivered through.
-- Order Service: Handles the creation, tracking, and management of orders.
-It interacts with the Order Database.
+- Order Service: Handles the creation and management of orders.
 - Customer Service: Manages customer profiles and information.
-It interacts with the Customer Database.
-- Payment Service: Processes payments and handles financial transactions.
-It interacts with the Payment Database.

-Databases:
-- Product Database: Stores information about flowers and products.
-- Order Database: Contains details about orders and their statuses.
-- Customer Database: Maintains customer profiles and purchase history.
-- Payment Database: Records payment transactions.

-#### DrawIO Diagram Monolithic Architecture
+### Diagram Monolithic Architecture
 ![Monolithic diagram](Images/Monolithic_solution.PNG)
 <a href="https://microservices.io/patterns/monolithic.html"
            target="_blank">Source
 </a>

-Flower Shop Application:
-- The entire application is a single, monolithic unit.
-It integrates all functionalities into one codebase, split up in different classes.

-Modules: Modules are the same as in the microservice architecture, but they are all part of the same application.

-Databases: The application uses a single database to store all data.
-The database is the same as the microservice architecture.
+In a monolithic architecture the application is a single deployable component and all operations are handled within that single component.

 ## Conclusion
 Summarize the key points discussed in the report.
 Reinforce the importance of understanding and applying Enterprise Integration principles in real-world scenarios.